openfisca/openfisca-doc/tax_and_benefit_system.md

 > The OpenFisca core engine is able to simulate any country legislation once it is (partially) represented as source code.

-Therefore you have to call at the beginning of your work, the one corresponding to your country of interest.
+Therefore you have to instantiate and use the version corresponding to your country of interest.

 #### Application: how to call the Python module

-For now only France system is well implemented, your first action should then be:
+The system for France is currently the only one well implemented, so your first action should be:

 ```python
 # Call module describing the French System